hackle/blogger/src/raw/tdd-data-driven-and-functional.md

 ## T.D.D. the usual way

-Popular practices in Object Oriented Programming using interfaces and dependency injection can make it hard to develop in a Test-Driven fashion.
+Popular practices in Object Oriented Programming using dependency injection and mocking can make it hard to develop in a Test-Driven fashion.

 Let's say we need to build a `Checkout` feature for a `ShoppingService`.
-If we are to test drive, we'll start a test method, usually with a base case,`If_buying_nothing_Then_charged_for_nothing`, which can be,
+If we are to test drive the usual way, we'll start a test method, usually with a base case,`If_buying_nothing_Then_charged_for_nothing`, which can be,

 ```csharp
 [Fact]